dstein64/vim-startuptime/README.md

 # vim-startuptime

 `vim-startuptime` is a Vim plugin for viewing `vim` and `nvim` startup event timing information.
-The information is automatically obtained by launching `(n)vim` with the `--startuptime` argument.
-See
-`:help startuptime-configuration` for details on customization options.
+The data is automatically obtained by launching `(n)vim` with the `--startuptime` argument.
+See `:help startuptime-configuration` for details on customization options.

 <img src="screenshot.png?raw=true" width="640"/>